 What do you think of that?
 You probably think I’m a glutton and have the GI tract of a gorilla.

-Yet I’ve had buddies knock back 2 value meals while watching Monday Night Football.
-And no, I haven’t seen any of them go through a bag of red delicious by the 4th quarter.
+Yet I’ve had buddies knock back two fast food meals while watching Monday Night Football.
+And no, I haven’t seen any of them go through a bag of Red Delicious by the 4th quarter.

 What does this tell me?
-Well, it tells me that Mother Nature has got your back.
+Well, it tells me that Mother Nature has your back.

-- Real food has a longstanding relationship with our body – so that our bodies know what to do with it
+- Real food has a longstanding relationship with our body—so our bodies know what to do with it

 This leads me to the world of energy density.
 Are you familiar with it?
 It’s the amount of energy (calories) per unit of food.
 Let me explain.